 Feeling like crap at the moment, as if everyone who started at the same time as you has overtaken you, both figuratively and literally?
 Do you come away from practice feeling like you are never going to be good enough?
 Does it seem like skating comes so easily to everyone else whilst you are spending more time in your ass than on your skates?

 Then this post is for you.

-You might feel like you are doing really badly, but 90% of the problem is your mental game.
-You just need to believe in yourself!
-Have confidence!!
+You might feel like you suck but I almost guarantee 90% of the problem is your in your head.

-6. Be proud.
+- 6. Be proud.
 You are braver than 99% of the population.
 You had the guts to strap on a pair of skates and throw yourself around a track.
-How many people do you know that had the ladyballs to do something like that?
+How many people do you know that had the courage to do something like that?

 Treble Maker 909 xx